top of page

 Day 5

-Post breakfast, begin a slow three-hour trek down from the Elopa Plateau to the dry riverbed of Ishi-Afra.
+Wake up early.
+Post breakfast, begin a slow three-hour trek down from the Elopa Plateau to the Chembosa camp next to ecologically rich streams where you can swim and try your hand at traditional fishing*.

 *For Indian Nationals only